 Lynne Murray is a designer, business founder and academic across areas of jewellery, augmented reality, and digital anthropology.
 Lynne is a senior executive with agency, client and academic expertise, specialising in retail technology across luxury, beauty, travel and FMCG sectors.
 Currently Non-Exec and Co-Founder at Holition Augmented Retail, Founder and Director of Digital Anthropology Lab, at London College of Fashion, UAL, and is a member of the Goldsmiths Centre Trade Advisory Sub Committee.

-Rachael Taylor launched Professional Jeweller and WatchPro in her early career, and is the co-founder and editorial director of The Jewellery Cut, which will launch this summer.
-She is also a freelance jewellery writer and a regular contributor to a number of titles including The Financial Times, Luxury London, JFW, VO+, Retail Jeweller, Rapaport and Platinum Resident.
-She is also an ambassador for the Women’s Jewellery Network.
+Rachael Taylor Rachael launched Professional Jeweller and WatchPro in her early career, and is the co-founder and editorial director of The Jewellery Cut.
+She is also a freelance jewellery writer and a regular contributor to a number of titles including The Financial Times, Condé Nast, Retail Jeweller, Rapaport, LUX and Buro.
+Rachael is also the trend ambassador of the Women’s Jewellery Network.

 Annie Warburton is CEO of Cockpit Arts, London's leading studios for contemporary craft and design and a NatWest SE100 award-winning social enterprise.
 Previously, she was Creative Director at the Crafts Council, where she led on exhibitions, international programmes, education and research.
 Annie curates exhibitions and writes, presents and broadcasts on craft, art and design in the UK and internationally.
 She chairs the Government's industry panel developing the new T-Level in Craft and Design, is an industry champion for the Creative Industries Policy and Evidence Centre, and an Associate of Newnham College Cambridge.